joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-files.md

 to `false` (the default value), the operation dispatches an IOErrorEvent event if the target file exists (and the file is not copied).

-The “Async” versions of the copy and move methods work asynchronously.
+The "Async" versions of the copy and move methods work asynchronously.
 Use the `addEventListener()` method to monitor completion of the task or error conditions, as in the following code: